joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 On a headless system, files and folders can be fetched from the internet, for example, via `curl`.
 Here you want to use `curl -LO <url>`.

-As an post-install step for Go, you might need to add the Go binary to your `PATH`.
+As a post-install step for Go, you might need to add the Go binary to your `PATH`.
 Edit the `~/.bashrc` file and add the following lines:

 ```bash
 export PATH=$PATH:/usr/local/go/bin